Applied Marketing

 Goals:

-- Providing an overview of the main principles in managing market information (i.e. information on consumers/ customers, competitors and suppliers) and performing marketing analytics
+- Provide an overview of key principles for managing market information (consumers, competitors, suppliers) and applying marketing analytics.

 Schedule